-If you’ve never used a webinar before, you might be wondering what the meaning of a webinar is.
+If you’ve never used a webinar platform before, you might be wondering what the meaning of a webinar is.
 Today, we’re going to explain just that, and show you how a webinar works, what you need to host a webinar and the best webinar software on the market.

 With the help of a webinar, businesses can:

 - Directly interact with audiences of any size.

 Let’s learn more about what webinars are and how you can use them to boost your business.